 During the war years, New Zealand Railways needed a cheaper mode of Transport for light passenger duties, Ten 29.5 ton railcars were ordered from the 'Vulcan' Foundry.
 Only 9 of the 10 ever entered service, the 10th was lost when a German Submarine attacked the transportation ship.
 In New Zealand Railways service this type of railcar became known by its builders name, and so the word 'Vulcan' entered the New Zealand Railways language.
 The Vulcan railcars are powered by a 6 cylinder Frichs diesel engine developing 250hp, and are capable of running in multiple.

 In trials on the 25th October 1940 Vulcan Railcar 'RM' 50 set the official New Zealand Railways speed record of 78mp/h, or 125km/h.
 This record is still standing today, with the railways of the time focusing on a reliable service as opposed to setting speed records.

-The Plains Railway aquired 'RM' 50 in March 1979, when all the Vulcans in service were withdrawn.
-A further 3 Vulcans were also preserved, and these can all be found at the Cantebury Railway Societies 'Ferrymead Railway'.
+The Plains Railway acquired 'RM' 50 in March 1979, when all the Vulcans in service were withdrawn.

-'RM' 50 can usually be seen running during the summer months at The Plains Railway when the fire risk is high negating the use of Steam Locomotives.
+'RM' 50 can usually be seen running during the summer months at The Plains Railway when the fire risk is high.

 TR 119 - A & G Price Ltd